 Ye, Rebecca.
 (2021).
 Schooling for government: institutionalised sponsored mobility and trajectories of public service scholarship recipients in Singapore (1979-2018).
 Journal of Education and Work, 34(4), 518-532.

 Ye, Rebecca.
 (2021).
 Rituals of vocational socialisation: faith-building in higher vocational education for weak-form occupational pathways.
 Vocations and Learning, 14(2), 353-368.

 Ye, Rebecca and Erik Nylander.
 (2021).
 Deservedness, humbleness and chance: conceptualisations of luck and academic success among Singaporean elite students.
 International Studies in Sociology of Education, 30(4), 401-421.

 Ye, Rebecca.
 (2020).
 Reality tests: navigating education to work transitions into weak-form occupations.
 Journal of Education and Work, 33(3), 242–253.

 Ye, Rebecca.
 (2018).
 The Aspirants: How Faith is built in Emerging Occupations.
 Stockholm Studies in Sociology, New Series no. 73.
 (Doctoral dissertation, monograph).

 Ye, Rebecca.
 (2016).
 Transnational Higher Education Strategies into and out of Singapore: Commodification and Consecration.
 Trans-Regional and -National Studies of Southeast Asia 4(1), 85-108.

 Ye, Rebecca, and Erik Nylander.
 (2015).
 The transnational track: state sponsorship and Singapore’s Oxbridge elite.
 British Journal of Sociology of Education 36(1), 11-33.*

-*This article has also been included as a chapter in the following books:
+*This article was awarded the best early career researcher paper in BJSE and has subsequently been included as a chapter in the following books:

 New Sociologies of Elite Schooling, edited by Jane Kenway and Aaron Koh (2017)